Sepharial144/algorithms/README.md

-# Algorithms and Data structures
+# Algorithms, patterns and data structures
-Algorithms compilation
+Algorithms compilation data strcutures and patters of C plus plus.